izzy2lost/UnrealEngineUWP/Engine/Plugins/Experimental/Mover/README.md

 # Mover Plugin

-Mover is an Unreal Engine plugin to support movement of actors with rollback networking, using the Network Prediction Plugin.
+Mover is an Unreal Engine plugin to support movement of actors with rollback networking, using the Network Prediction Plugin or Chaos Networked Physics.
 This plugin is the potential successor to Character Movement Component.
 The goal is to allow gameplay developers to focus on crafting motion without having to be experts in networking.

 **The Mover plugin is Experimental.
 Many features are incomplete or missing.
 APIs and data formats are subject to change at any time.**